 Action speaks louder than words

-At the USC Quidditch League, we have always strived to uphold this standard of gender inclusivity.
+At the UniSC Quidditch League, we have always strived to uphold this standard of gender inclusivity.
 Our club leadership has always been predominantly female, and we’re proud of and grateful for what our women have brought to the league.

-Our representative team, the USC Dementors, attended the 2018 Australian Quidditch Championships with a majority-female team, and were one of the only teams who fielded a female keeper.
+Our representative team, the UniSC Dementors, attended the 2018 Australian Quidditch Championships with a majority-female team, and were one of the only teams who fielded a female keeper.
 We came ninth overall – our best result ever.

 Each year we help to organise an event called Level the Playing Field, which focuses on the development and empowerment of women and non-binary quidditch players in Queensland.

 This is an opportunity for these players, particularly those new to the sport who might be less confident in their sporting ability, to train and play together, improving their skills in an environment free from judgement or criticism.
 We’ve had overwhelmingly positive feedback from this event, and it’s something we plan to continue into the future.